eclipse-cyclonedds/cyclonedds/docs/manual/config.rst

 In between the receive thread and the delivery threads sit queues, of which the maximum size is controlled by the ``Internal/DeliveryQueueMaxSamples`` setting.
-Generally there is no need for these queues to be very large (unless one has very small samples in very large messaegs), their primary function is to smooth out the processing when batches of samples become available at once, for example following a retransmission.
+Generally there is no need for these queues to be very large (unless one has very small samples in very large messages), their primary function is to smooth out the processing when batches of samples become available at once, for example following a retransmission.

 When any of these receive buffers hit their size limit and it concerns application data,